 Self-Advocacy – Getting the Care You Deserve

 It can be hard to ask for what you need when you are scared to death, hard to ask for what you deserve when you think you’re lucky to be alive, hard to know what’s right when nothing in your body or your mind seems right, and hard to take on one more responsibility when you feel overwhelmed by what life has just dished out.
 But advocating for yourself helps you ensure you get the best care, so that you get what you need to get through your day, and get through your cancer.
-Learn what questions to ask and how to get the information you need to partner with your medical team—how to talk to you doctor and how to better cope with your disease.
+Learn what to ask and how to get the information you need to partner with your medical team—how to talk to you doctor and how to better cope with your disease.

 Intimacy – Navigating The Physical and Emotional Space Cancer Creates